 If your children like having their friends round for sleepovers then they’ll love the idea of a pull out guest bed.
 They are available in all sorts of styles and various qualities.
 Further, when not in use they roll easily away under your child’s main bed.
 Perfect.

 Other things to consider

 Don’t overlook the importance of a good pillow to your night’s sleep.
 As a memory foam pillow will adjust itself to fit the shape of your head and shoulders perfectly, they are extremely comfortable and can provide a great deal of support to those with neck and back problems.
-As with the memory foam mattresses, however these pillows can be quite warm.
-Latex pillows pillows are also extremely comfortable and offer responsive support without the addition of extra warmth, retain their performance for many years and are hypo allergenic.
+As with the memory foam mattresses, however, these pillows can be quite warm.
+Latex pillows are also extremely comfortable and offer responsive support without the addition of extra warmth, retain their performance for many years and are hypoallergenic.

-What’s more were you to have a problem with your bed in the future and need to exchange your mattress, your manufacturer will often not even consider an exchange if there is evidence of the mattress having been used without a mattress protector.
+If you have a problem with your bed in the future and need to exchange your mattress, your manufacturer will often not even consider an exchange if there is evidence of the mattress having been used without a mattress protector.

 Will you be able to get your new mattress into your room?

 Whilst this seems like an obvious consideration, people frequently purchase mattresses which are too big for their stairways – something that can prove extremely frustrating for both buyer and delivery personnel!

 Although there are some mattresses which are more flexible than others (many memory foam ones can be rolled up, for example) the easiest way to be sure your mattress will fit is to measure your stairway and doors and seek the advice of your supplier.